r-devel/r-devel.github.io/index.md

 ## About

 This site is maintained by the [R Contribution Working Group](working-group), which is working on initiatives to encourage wider contribution to R core.
 The working group is open to new members ([more information](working-group)).
+You can report issues about this website on the [r-devel.github.io](https://github.com/r-devel/r-devel.github.io) repository.